tsunami416604/azure-docs.hu-hu/articles/blockchain/service/overview.md

 ## <a name="develop-using-familiar-development-tools"></a>Develop using familiar development tools

 Based on the open-sourced Quorum Ethereum ledger, you can develop applications for Azure Blockchain Service the same way as you do for existing Ethereum applications.
 Working with leading industry partners, the Azure Blockchain Development Kit Visual Studio Code extension allows developers to leverage familiar tools like Truffle Suite to build smart contracts.
 Using the Azure Blockchain Development Kit extension, developers can create, or connect to and existing consortium so that you can build and deploy your smart contracts all from one IDE.
 Using the Azure Blockchain Visual Studio Code extension, you can create or connect to an existing consortium so that you can build and deploy your smart contracts all from one IDE.
-For more information, see [Azure Blockchain Development Kit in the VS Code marketplace](https://aka.ms/vscodebcextension)  and the [Azure Blockchain Development Kit user guide](https://aka.ms/vscodebcextensionwiki ).
+For more information, see [Azure Blockchain Development Kit in the VS Code marketplace](https://aka.ms/vscodebcextension) and the [Azure Blockchain Development Kit user guide](https://aka.ms/vscodebcextensionwiki).

+## <a name="publish-blockchain-data"></a>Publish blockchain data

+Blockchain Data Manager for Azure Blockchain Service captures, transforms, and delivers Azure Blockchain Service transaction data to Azure Event Grid Topics providing reliable and scalable blockchain ledger integration with Azure services.
+You can use Blockchain Data Manager to integrate off-chain applications and data stores.
+For more information, see [Blockchain Data Manager for Azure Blockchain Service](data-manager.md).

 ## <a name="support-and-feedback"></a>Támogatás és visszajelzés